 - Brainstorming.
 This technique brings the team together for open discussion and creative, out-of-the-box thinking to generate ideas and identify potential risks.

 - Delphi Technique.
 This structured interaction technique employs experts who generate opinions and forecasts on potential project risks.
 This information is ultimately used to build a systematic consensus method to solve future problems.

 - Monte Carlo Simulation.
 This statistical method is a mathematical technique that predicts the probabilities and outcomes of uncertain events.
 Computer programs use Monte Carlo simulations to analyze past data and predict the results of different action choices.

 Do You Want to Become a Project Manager?

-The UMass Amherst Isenberg School of Business Management offers a certification in project management that provides a valuable part of becoming a well-equipped digital-age project leader.
+In collaboration with the University of Massachusetts, Simplilearn offers a certification in project management that provides a valuable part of becoming a well-equipped digital-age project leader.
 This project management certification course is aligned with PMI-PMP® and IASSC-Lean Six Sigma.
 Students will attend live online interactive classes and participate in real-world capstone projects.

-Students earn their certificate, alumni membership in the UMass Amherst Alumni Association, and 146 PDUs to maintain their CCR for PMI-related certifications.
+Students earn certificates, alumni membership in the UMass Amherst Alumni Association, and 146 PDUs to maintain their CCR for PMI-related certifications.